Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

 \subsubsection{The evolution of the progenitor haloes}

-As we trace the star formation activity within minihaloes at high-$z$, our findings reveal that star formation commences across multiple progenitor haloes, rather than being predominantly concentrated in the most massive main progenitor halo.
-Fig.~\ref{fig5} illustrates the distribution of progenitor haloes of {\sc Halo2} at $z\approx7$, with each progenitor halo represented by circles of different colors.
+As we trace the star formation activity within progenitors at high-$z$, our findings reveal that star formation commences across multiple progenitor haloes, rather than being predominantly concentrated in the most massive main progenitor.
+Fig.~\ref{fig6_morph} illustrates the distribution of progenitor haloes of {\sc Halo2} at $z\approx7$, with each progenitor halo represented by circles of different colors.
 These haloes eventually merge into a single UFD analog at $z=0$.
 Each panel, from left to right, presents the DM overdensity, hydrogen number density, gas temperature, and gas metallicity, averaged along the line of sight, within a cubical region of comoving size $\sim$80 kpc.
-The presence of multiple progenitor haloes implies that the member stars of the UFD analog at $z=0$ originate from diverse environments within each progenitor, rather than undergoing a monolithic evolution in a single main progenitor halo.
+The presence of multiple haloes implies that the member stars of the UFD analog at $z=0$ originate from diverse environments within each progenitor, rather than undergoing a monolithic evolution in a single main progenitor.
 Consequently, the characteristics of these stars are determined by the specific star formations and metal enrichment histories they experienced within their respective progenitor haloes.

-Fig.~\ref{fig6} shows the SMHM relations for each progenitor haloes at $z=6$ in {\sc Halo1}, {\sc Halo2}, and {\sc Halo3}, generally demonstrating an upward trend in stellar mass with increasing halo mass.
-However, the precise stellar masses vary depending on the sampling method, typically yielding higher stellar masses in the {\sc Indiv} runs compared to the {\sc Burst} and {\sc SIMF} cases, especially at relatively massive progenitor halo ($M_{\rm vir, ph}\gtrsim10^7\msun$ at $z=6$).
-The stellar masses are calculated by summing the values of the star particles within the virial radius of each progenitor halo at $z=6$.
-The order of the progenitors is arranged from the most massive ({\sc ph0}) to the least massive haloes ({\sc ph7}), specifically, at $z=6$, thus this does not imply that {\sc ph0} is always the most massive during $z\gtrsim6$.
+Fig.~\ref{fig7_mh_smhm} shows the SMHM relations for progenitor haloes at $z=6$ in {\sc Halo1}, {\sc Halo2}, and {\sc Halo3}, generally demonstrating an upward trend in stellar mass with increasing halo mass.
+Note that the stellar masses are calculated by summing the values of the star particles within the virial radius of each progenitor halo at $z=6$.
+In addition, the order of the progenitor haloes is arranged from the most massive ({\sc ph0}) to the least massive haloes ({\sc ph5}), specifically, at $z=6$, thus this does not imply that {\sc ph0} is always the most massive during $z\gtrsim6$.
+We find that in each progenitor, the stellar masses are generally consistent across the different IMF sampling and SN injection methods, showing no distinct systematic trends.
+This indicates that within the level of variation in our simulations, the choice of method does not strongly affect the final stellar mass.
+However, the absence of a trend may simply reflect the small stellar masses involved ($M_{\star} \lesssim 10^{4} M_{\odot}$), where method-dependent differences are expected to be modest and easily overshadowed by stochastic effects.
+Particularly, in the lowest-mass haloes ($M_{\text{vir}, \text{ph}} \le 10^{7} M_{\odot}$), the much smaller stellar masses make the results more susceptible to stochasticity rather than the method chosen, as even a few SNe can cause significant variations in stellar masses.